 The Warm Homes Discount provides a rebate on your energy bills.
-The amount of the rebate for 2016/17 is £140.
+The amount of the rebate is currently £140 a year.

-There are national eligibility rules for paying the Warm Homes Discount to low income pensioners but for other groups each energy company sets their own rules.
+There are national eligibility rules for paying the Warm Homes Discount to low income pensioners but if you're working age and on a low income you may qualify under the 'broader group', each energy company sets their own rules for this group.

 Low income pensioners

-If you received the guarantee element of Pension Credit on 10 July 2016, you qualify for the Warm Home Discount for 16/17 and should automatically receive a rebate from your energy supplier without needing to make a claim.
-The discount should have been applied to your bill by the end of April 2017.
+If you receive the guarantee element of Pension Credit on 8 July 2018, you qualify for the Warm Home Discount for 18/19 and should automatically receive a rebate from your energy supplier without needing to make a claim.
+You'll receive a letter by 7 December 2018 confirming your discount and it should be applied to your bill by the end of March 2019.

-Your supplier must be part of the Warm Homes discount scheme and you or your partners name be on the supply bill.
+Your supplier must be part of the Warm Homes discount scheme and your or your partner's name be on the supply bill.